SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## base64Encode

 Takes an ASCII string and converts it to a base64 string.
-This is equivalent to `toBase64` in the CSE rules syntax.
+This is equivalent to `toBase64` in the Cloud SIEM rules syntax.

 **Syntax**